MaciejWiatr/Noterly/README.md

 > Note: Noter is currently in development and most of
-> its functions is not ready yet
+> its functions are not ready yet

 #### What is it?
 Noter is a CLI note app that lets you easly create and organize your notes without need to open third-party apps.